Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 text

-The standout feature of this model is its ability to "complete" the transcript contextually.
+The standout feature of this model is its "completion ability."

 Observed behavior:

-• Appropriately drops filler words ("えー", "あの") while preserving grammatically important particles
+• Appropriately drops fillers ("uh", "um") while preserving grammatical particles

-• Only 1 out of 20 clips exceeded WER=0.5; all others came in under 0.2 — exceptional stability
+• Only 1 of 20 clips exceeded WER 0.5; all others stayed within 0.2 — exceptional consistency

 Caveats:

-• Tends to "mishear" internet slang and unusual proper nouns with plausible-sounding alternatives
+• Occasional "mishearing" (creative reinterpretation) of internet slang and proper nouns

 🥈 openai/whisper-large-v3-turbo — Reliable All-Rounder (WER: 0.2099)

-Its contextual understanding is unmatched among the models tested.
+Its contextual understanding is head and shoulders above the rest.

 Strengths:

-• Holds up well under overlapping speakers and ambient noise
+• Holds up well under multi-speaker and noisy conditions

 Weakness: Hallucination

-Whisper occasionally generates text for silent portions of audio.
-In clip #13, the word "私" (I/me) was appended at the end despite not appearing in the reference.
+Whisper can generate text where no speech exists.
+In our test, the word "私" (I/me) was appended at the end without being present in the audio.
 For long-form audio, a post-processing hallucination detection step is advisable.

-It also tends to actively use exclamation marks (!) and question marks (?) to capture conversational energy.
+It also actively inserts exclamation (!) and question (?) marks, attempting to capture the energy and emotion of speech.

 Weaknesses: